alissatroiano/MS-1/README.md

 >>
 > As a prospective Infinity member, I want to be able to contact the studio directly so I can inquire about new memberships.
 >>
->> As a potential Infinity member, I want to be able to view the website from my mobile device so I can check it out whenever and wherever is most convenient for me.
+> As a potential Infinity member, I want to be able to view the website from my mobile device so I can check it out while I'm on the go.
 >>
 > As an Infinity member, I can view the class schedule so I can plan my yoga & meditation routine accordingly.
 >>